W. G. Grace: Education

 Grace was "notoriously unscholarly".
 His first schooling was with a Miss Trotman in Downend village and then with a Mr Curtis of Winterbourne.
 He subsequently attended a day school called Ridgway House, run by a Mr Malpas, until he was fourteen.
 One of his schoolmasters, David Bernard, later married Grace's sister Alice.
 In 1863, Grace was taken seriously ill with pneumonia and his father removed him from Ridgway House.
 After this illness, Grace grew rapidly to his full height of 6 ft 2 in (1.88 m).
-He continued his education at home where one of his tutors was the Reverend John Dann, who was the Downend parish church curate; like Mr Bernard before him, Mr Dann became Grace's brother-in-law, marrying Blanche Grace in 1869.
+He continued his education at home where one of his tutors was the Reverend John Dann, the Downend parish church curate; like Mr Bernard before him, Mr Dann became Grace's brother-in-law, marrying Blanche Grace in 1869.

 Grace never went to university because his father wanted him to pursue a medical career.
-But Grace was approached by both Oxford University Cricket Club and Cambridge University Cricket Club.
+Nevertheless, Grace received approaches from both Oxford University Cricket Club and Cambridge University Cricket Club.
 In 1866, when he played a match at Oxford, one of the Oxford players, Edmund Carter, tried to interest him in becoming an undergraduate.
 Then, in 1868, Grace received overtures from Caius College, Cambridge, which had a long medical tradition.
 Grace said he would have gone to either Oxford or Cambridge if his father had allowed it.
 Instead, he enrolled at Bristol Medical School in October 1868, when he was 20.

+Grace's entire life, including his cricket and medical careers, is inseparable from his close-knit family background which was strongly influenced by his father, who set great store by qualifications and determination to succeed.
+Henry, whose medical qualifications were Licenciate of the Society of Apothecaries (LSA) in 1828 and Membership of the Royal College of Surgeons (MRCS) in 1830, passed this purposeful attitude on to each of his five sons.
+Therefore, like his father and his brothers, Grace chose a professional career in medicine—because of his cricketing commitments, however, he did not complete his qualification as a doctor until 1879, when he was 31 years old.